blockchainsllc/in3-docs/docs/rpc.md

 2. **token** : `string` - the token as symbol or address

-3. **approveDepositAmountForERC20** : `bool` *(optional)* - if true and in case of an erc20-token, the client will send a approve transaction first, otherwise it is expected to be already approved.
+3. **approveDepositAmountForERC20** : `bool?` *(optional)* - if true and in case of an erc20-token, the client will send a approve transaction first, otherwise it is expected to be already approved.

-4. **account** : `address` *(optional)* - address of the account to send the tx from. if not specified, the first available signer will be used.
+4. **account** : `address?` *(optional)* - address of the account to send the tx from. if not specified, the first available signer will be used.

 *Returns:* `uint`